tz1003/PHAS0077_SCIRP_Model_Optimisation_in_Algorithm_Trading_and_Key_Signals_Search/README.md

 [![MIT Licence](https://badges.frapsoft.com/os/mit/mit.svg?v=103)](https://opensource.org/licenses/mit-license.php)

 This project could be divided into two parts: first part concentrate on training models for price prediction of the future market; second parts focuses on the investigations on the trading signals.
-The input data could be found in the Excel xlsx file "

 ## Table of Contents